lynkos/grovers-algorithm/README.md

 ### Installing Jupyter with `pip`
 > **Warning**
 > Jupyter installation requires Python 3.3 or greater, or Python 2.7
-1. Make sure you have the latest version of pip:
+1. Make sure you have the latest version of pip
 ```
 pip install --upgrade pip
 ```
-2. Install Jupyter using:
+2. Install Jupyter
 ```
 pip install jupyter
 ```